The office has been an institutionalized part of business for a long time in some industries.

 At the beginning of the year, many businesses were still rigidly set working 9-5 and had no plans to alter that.

 But like any catastrophic change event, Covid-19 has given businesses the scope to reshape almost institutionalized industries.
-By force they’ve had to consider a remote workplace and implement necessary data protection measures.
+By force they’ve had to consider remote workplace technology and implement necessary data protection measures.

 It’s a huge change from the behavior you’d see before the pandemic.
 Previously, I remember reading that more businesses were expected to deploy time recorders on employee’s desks.
 Essentially, it was a modern-day punch card.